UltraThemis-anonymous-user/UltraThemis/README.md

 1 - prepare your dataset and alter the parameter in src/config.py

+2 - preprocess data for meta-learning training

+> python src/two-stream/meta-learning/meta_data_preprocess.py

-2 - train meta-learning model:
+3 - train meta-learning model:

-> python src/two-stream/train_meta.py
+> python src/two-stream/meta-learning/train_meta.py

 Here are the hyper-parameters that you can setup
 + model_save_path: the path where the model will be saved